1953 Iranian coup d'état: Clergy's role

 At 8am on 18 August Ayatollah Behbahan mobilised 3000 stick and club wielding anti-shah protestors formed a mob in Tehran.
 This was done in the hope that the removal of Mosaddegh would create a more religious government.
 Separate mobilisation was instigated by Ayatollah Kashani in the country at this time.
-There has been documentation that both Ayatollah Behbahani and Khomeini received funds from the CIA by some sources.
+There has been documentation that both Ayatollah Behbahani and Kashani received funds from the CIA by some sources.
 The former's mob would lead Mosaddegh to abandon his residence, and ultimately his capture.
 Iranian Historian Michael Axworthy stated that "...
 [The clergy's] move to oppose Mossadeq was the decisive factor in his downfall...".

 Aftermath

 The coup has been said to have "left a profound and long-lasting legacy."

 Blowback

-The coup caused long-lasting damage to the U.S. reputation, according to documents released to the National Security Archive and reflected in the book Mohammad Mosaddeq and the 1953 Coup in Iran.
+The coup caused long-lasting damage to the U.S. reputation, according to documents released to the National Security Archive and reflected in the book Mohammad Mosaddeq and the 1953 Coup in Iran:

 The '28 Mordad' coup, as it is known by its Persian date [in the Solar Hijri calendar], was a watershed for Iran, for the Middle East and for the standing of the United States in the region.
 The joint US-British operation ended Iran's drive to assert sovereign control over its own resources and helped put an end to a vibrant chapter in the history of the country's nationalist and democratic movements.
 These consequences resonated with dramatic effect in later years.
 When the Shah finally fell in 1979, memories of the US intervention in 1953, which made possible the monarch's subsequent, and increasingly unpopular, 25-year reign intensified the anti-American character of the revolution in the minds of many Iranians.

 The authoritarian monarch appreciated the coup, Kermit Roosevelt wrote in his account of the affair. "'I owe my throne to God, my people, my army and to you!'
 By 'you' he [the shah] meant me and the two countries—Great Britain and the United States—I was representing.
 We were all heroes."

-On 16 June 2000, The New York Times published the secret CIA report, "Clandestine Service History, Overthrow of Premier Mossadeq of Iran, November 1952 – August 1953," partly explaining the coup from CIA agent Wilber's perspective.
+On 16 June 2000, The New York Times published the secret CIA report, "Clandestine Service History, Overthrow of Premier Mossadeq of Iran, November 1952 – August 1953", partly explaining the coup from CIA agent Wilber's perspective.
 In a related story, The New York Times reporter James Risen penned a story revealing that Wilber's report, hidden for nearly five decades, had recently come to light.

-In the summer of 2001, Ervand Abrahamian writes in the journal Science & Society that Wilber's version of the coup was missing key information some of which was available elsewhere.
+In the summer of 2001, Ervand Abrahamian writes in the journal Science & Society that Wilber's version of the coup was missing key information some of which was available elsewhere: